Conformal embeddings of $S^2\to\mathbb{R}^3$ with prescribed mean curvature: A variational approach: Introduction

-Due to Li-Yau's inequality \cite[Theorem 6]{LY}, the immersion obtained above covers points in $\R^3$ at most once.
-And thus $\Pi$ is actually an isometric embedding. \end{Rem}
+Due to Li-Yau's inequality \cite[Theorem 6]{LY}, the immersion $\Pi$ covers points in $\R^3$ at most once.
+And thus $\Pi$ is in fact an isometric embedding. \end{Rem}

-We note that the class of $Q$'s which satisfy the hypothesis $(Q)$ is dense, in $C^1$-topology, in the class of positive smooth functions.
-Then Theorem \ref{main theorem1} and Remark \ref{willmore remark} together immediately imply the next theorem, which gives Theorem \ref{Thm A} as a direct corollary.
+We note that the class of functions $H$ that satisfy the hypothesis $(H)$ is dense, in $C^1$-topology, in the space of positive smooth functions.
+Then Theorem \ref{main theorem1} and Remark \ref{willmore remark} together immediately imply the next corollary, which provides an answer to Question \ref{Q1}-\ref{Q3}.
 For ease of notation, we will denote $[\ig_{S^2}]=\big\{ f^2\ig_{S^2}: \, f\in C^\infty(S^2), f>0\big\}$ the standard conformal class of $\ig_{S^2}$.